wavefrontHQ/docs/pages/doc/proxies_running_docker.md

 tags: [proxies]
 sidebar: doc_sidebar
 permalink: proxies_running_docker.html
-summary: This topic describes how to run a Wavefront proxy in a Docker container.
+summary: Learn how to run a Wavefront proxy in a Docker container.
 ---

-Wavefront proxy can be run in a Docker container.
+You can run a Wavefront proxy in a Docker container.
 The Docker image is available in [Wavefront Docker repo](https://hub.docker.com/r/wavefronthq/proxy/).
 To run the container you must provide:

 - WAVEFRONT_URL - The URL to your Wavefront API instance.
 - WAVEFRONT_TOKEN - Your Wavefront API token.